specialcanadian/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-## This analysis was done to determine how many roles will need to be filled as many of the older employees retire.
+## This analysis was done for a fictional company to determine how many roles will need to be filled as many of the older employees retire.
 A secondary objective is finding soon-to retire employees that can act as mentors for newer ones.

 ## Results